Thirteen Turns: A Theology Resurrected From The Gallows of Jim Crow Christianity

 The chapters of Thirteen Turns were researched and written at Princeton Theological Seminary, as part of a postdoctoral ThM research project in Theology and Ethics.

-What does Thirteen Turns have to offer marginalized people in Baltimore, Staten Island, Ferguson, Sanford, Cleveland, and cities around the United States which devalue black and brown lives?
+What does Thirteen Turns have to offer marginalized people in Minneapolis, Louisville, Baltimore, Staten Island, Ferguson, Sanford, Cleveland, and cities around the United States which devalue black and brown lives?
 An uncovered, reclaimed history of theological hope and resistance, hope and resistance, which sustained generations of Africans, as well as Africans in the diaspora, descents of all “shithole” countries, through lynching and American domestic terrorism.
 It offers insights gained through extensive research that stands ready to inform all engaged in justice work on multiple fronts.

 Thirteen Turns: A Theology Resurrected From the Gallows of Jim Crow Christianity is a book concerned with liberation and public theology, however, it is a book for anyone interested in social justice.
 The research introduced within the pages of Thirteen Turns is useful for its sociological value, and will inform those who are students of race relations and justice advocates as well.
 As such, this book is equally appropriate for the college and university student, seminarian, race reconciliation programs, the local church, as well as those seeking to better understand the intersection of theology, race, and justice in America.